eoscostarica/eos-local/README.md

 To create the Docker image locally, you must run the following commands:
 - Clone the local Eos repository `https://github.com/eoscostarica/eos-local`
 - Enter to the cloned repository folder `cd <path/eos-local>`
+- Copy the example env file *.env.example* with `cp .env.example .env` and fill it with your keys
 - Build the Dockerfile image with env variables `make build-docker` or `docker build -t eos-local --build-arg testnet_eosio_public_key="<public_key>" --build-arg testnet_eosio_private_key="<private_key>" .`
 - Run the Dockerfile image `make run` or `docker run -dp 8888:8888 eos-local`
 - Run the command `cleos get info` or check the link in the browser `http://127.0.0.1:8888/v1/chain/get_info`